Bolofofopt/Projects/SoftwareDevelopment/SmartLocker/Readme.md

 ## Upgrades to come:
 This is a work in progress, it still misses the remote control of the lockers and the web system described in the 'Description'.
 The upgrades include:
--        Changin the Arduino to a ESP32
+-        Changing the Arduino to a ESP32
 -        Communication between the ESP32 and a server
 -        Research of which software to use to receive the data an put it on a Web Page
 -        Configuration of the SO and putting a local secure WebServer or a local secure Zabbix dashboard